-File transmission: Please email the PDF and Word files to firstname.lastname@example.org.
+File transmission: Please use our online entry or email the PDF and Word files to firstname.lastname@example.org.

-Entry length: Your entry may not be longer than 12 pages (including a cover page).
+Entry length: Most of the The online entry questions may be answered in a paragraph.
+Your essay or online form may not be longer than 12 pages (including a cover page).
+Please do not submit both the online entry form and an essay.
 Screen shots and other graphics should be embedded in the text and should be large enough to be easily read.
 Please save images at high resolution (200 dpi or better).

-Cover page: The cover page of your entry should include the following information: Company name, complete URL of support site, username and password (if required), name and e-mail address of person submitting the entry essay.
+Cover page: Your entry form should include the following information: Company name, complete URL of support site, username and password (if required), name and e-mail address of person submitting the entry essay.
 If the site is password-protected, please assign a temporary password or access rights for the competition judges (see above).
-Access rights should expire on July 31.
+Access rights should not expire before August 31.

-- Please start by describing the single largest challenge you faced in implementing the current version of this site.
+- If you submit an essay, please describe the single largest challenge you faced in implementing the current version of this site.
 Possible topics include problems of technology, project management, team organization, site design, budget constraints, promotion, special customer needs, etc. In addition, describe how you overcame this problem, what metrics you used to measure your results, and what lessons you learned that would help other support site developers.

 - In a separate section of the essay, identify and describe three key features of your site that the judges should look at most carefully.

 - Note that the essay contents must be substantially original, not used as part of a previous submission.